189 people are interested

 Change 2 lives-Mentor with Reach and Rise

 The Reach and Rise mission is to help at-risk youth overcome personal, social, and family challenges through a positive adult-child relationship.
 Reach and Rise offers 1-to-1 mentoring to at-risk youth in San Francisco/Marin/San Mateo/Alameda counties.
 We help children develop tools to cope with issues such as low self-esteem, family and peer conflicts, academic underachievement, and decision-making skills.
 We are unique in that we provide a 15-hour paraprofessional training to all mentors before matching, which prepares them to work successfully with at-risk youth by developing relationship-building skills, exploring issues facing at-risk youth, and strategies to handle difficult situations.
-Thorough ongoing support is provided by the coordinator who is a Marriage and Family Therapist Intern.
+Thorough ongoing support is provided by the program director, a masters level mental heath professional.

 About Reach and Rise Mentoring

 1426 Fillmore street suite 216, san francisco, CA 94115, US